 Segment Information

-Reportable segments are determined based upon the Company’s internal organizational structure; the manner in which the Company’s operations are managed; the criteria used by the Company’s Chief Executive Officer, who is also the Company’s Chief Operating Decision Maker (“CODM”), to evaluate segment performance; the availability of separate financial information utilized on a regular basis by the CODM to assess financial performance and to allocate resources; and overall materiality considerations.
+The Company's reportable segments are determined based upon its internal organizational structure; the manner in which the Company’s operations are managed; the criteria used by the Company’s Chief Executive Officer, who is also the Company’s CODM, to evaluate segment performance; the availability of separate financial information utilized on a regular basis by the CODM to assess financial performance and to allocate resources; and overall materiality considerations.
 All significant operating decisions are based on analysis of the Company as a single global business.
-For the year ended December 31, 2024, the Company has determined it has one operating and reporting segment.
+For the year ended December 31, 2025, the Company has determined it has one operating and reporting segment.

-The financial measures which the Company’s CODM uses to evaluate the performance of the Company are revenue and consolidated net income (loss).
-The CODM also regularly reviews revenue by transaction type – Travel Revenue and Products and Professional Services Revenue (see note 3 – Revenue from Contracts with Customers).
+The financial measures which the Company’s CODM uses to evaluate the performance of the Company are revenue and consolidated net income (loss), considering the adjusted cost and expenses as shown in the table below.
+The CODM also regularly reviews revenue by transaction type – Travel Revenue and Products and Professional Services Revenue (see note 4 – Revenue from Contracts with Customers).

-The table below sets forth information about reported segment revenue, significant segment expenses, other segment items and consolidated net loss.
+The table below sets forth information about reported segment revenue, significant segment expenses, other segment items and consolidated net income (loss).

 Year ended December 31,